 Apache Knox Gateway

-Knox Gateways provides security for multiple Hadoop clusters, with these advantages:
+Knox provides perimeter security for Hadoop clusters, with these advantages: